Terra Branford: Other appearances

 Terra is the heroine representing Final Fantasy VI in Dissidia: Final Fantasy, a crossover fighting game featuring different characters from the Final Fantasy series.
 She returns in Dissidia 012 as a member of the evil Chaos army, and also appears in the next game, Dissidia NT with an alternate appearance featuring her green hair from Final Fantasy VI.
-Her character appears in the mobile title Dissidia Final Fantasy Opera Omnia.
+Her character appears in the mobile title Dissidia Opera Omnia.

-Terra is a playable character in Theatrhythm Final Fantasy, Final Fantasy Explorers, Final Fantasy Airborne Brigade, and World of Final Fantasy, where she is voiced by Yukari Fukui.
+Terra is a playable character in Theatrhythm Final Fantasy, Final Fantasy Explorers, Airborne Brigade, and World of Final Fantasy, where she is voiced by Yukari Fukui.
 She is also one of the randomly purchasable "Premium" characters in Final Fantasy: All the Bravest and a collectible character in Record Keeper and Brave Exvius.
 Final Fantasy Tactics S briefly allowed Terra and other Final Fantasy characters to join their parties.
-Players can outfit their characters in Terras outfit in Gunslinger Stratos 2.
+Players can outfit their characters in Terra's outfit in Gunslinger Stratos 2.
 Her character was included in the technical demo Final Fantasy VI: The Interactive CG Game.
 Merchandise items featuring the character such as gashapon figurines and full models have been produced.

-Spin-off appearances typically portray Terra with blonde hair in line with Amano's original concept art, rather than the green hair seen in Shibuya'a in-game sprites.